saphewilliam/saphe-packages/packages/react-form/README.md

   /** Required, the name of this form.
 Necessary for the use of IDs */
   name: 'contactForm',

-  /** Optional, defines the form fields used for this form */
-  fieldPack: BootstrapFieldPack,

-  /** Optional, defines the global form validation mode.
-Defaults to `ValidationModes.AFTER_BLUR` */
-  validationMode: ValidationModes.AFTER_BLUR,

   /** Required, declares the fields of the form */
   fields: {
     name: {